simondlevy/USFS/README.md

 I<sup>2</sup>C calls.

 The examples directory contains sketches showing how to use these two classes.
-As usual, just clone or fork the repo into your Teensy libraries folder to get started.
+As usual, just clone the repo into your Arduino libraries folder to get started.
 The class libraries and examples were adapted directly from Kris Winer's [repository](https://github.com/kriswiner/EM7180_SENtral_sensor_hub).